 One of my favourite coding activities is profiling – taking a Java application and making it run faster.
 Every so often we set aside some time to just focus on making our code run faster.

 Don’t optimise code where speed does not matter.
 Not only does it give no benefit, it probably makes that code harder to support and may introduce bugs.

-In the Java world we are lucky to have lots of profiling tools.
-The two we use are the one built-in NetBeans and JProfiler.
+In the Java world, we are lucky to have lots of profiling tools.
+The two we use are the built-in NetBeans and JProfiler.
 Here is what is JProfiler shows…

 Profiling also tells you where it might be worth caching values.
 If you can reduce calls to some routines it will make it faster without having to change code.